joshmillerdev/JS-Vacation-Planner/README.md

     -It decided *where* to go, *how* to get there, and *what* you should do while you're there -It logs this custom vacation to the console
 ### How Does It Do It?
-    -It uses the Math object to select a random index from arrays containing various vacaition options.
+    -It uses the Math object to select a random index from arrays containing various vacation options.